Invest in Community Ownership, Today!

 Our Track Record

 As a local, community-led organization, our impact goes beyond just securing land.
-We make notable achievements to protect and enhance the unique neighbourhood character in Kensington Market.
 By investing in KMCLT, you assist our organization in meeting the following goals:

 Need more information?
 Hear from our community members!